apache/trafficserver/doc/release-notes/upgrading.en.rst

 * regex_remap - matrix-parameters parameter has been removed.
 The string that follows a semicolon is now included in path.
 * header_rewrite - MATRIX part specifier has been removed.
 The string that follows a semicolon is now included in PATH part.
+* maxmind_acl - The regex part in its configuration takes the entire URL of a request, not just the path.
 * rate_limit - Few changes were made on this plugin:

   * A ``YAML`` based configuration, reloadable even as global plugin.